 Your speakers are going to have some AMAZING content.
-Therefore, you’re probably going to want to record and photograph them to use for post-show marketing, advertising, etc. You may want to consider including something like the following:
+Therefore, you’re probably going to want to record and photograph them to use for post-show marketing, to share with attendees, or to sell to non-attendees.
+If that will be the case, consider including something like the following:

 “The parties agree that organization name may make audio and video recordings of Speaker’s performance and include portions of such recordings or photography in media publications.
 Photographs, video, or recordings made by organization name will be used for social media, advertisements, printing materials, etc. Organization name agrees that it will not use flash photography and will not broadcast or distribute Speaker’s performance in its entirety without Speaker’s written permission (signed contract).”
 (Vanderbilt University)

 It may not be something your organization is used to doing when planning events, but taking the time to draw up a legal agreement with your speakers will go a long way toward protecting your company — as well as protecting the speaker!